-38.5 Interest rate risk
+37.5 Interest rate risk

 Interest rate risk relates to the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Group's interest rate risk arises primarily from its bank balances, bank borrowings and lease liabilities.
-As at 31 March 2021 and 2020, the Group's bank balances, bank borrowings and lease liabilities were carried on floating rate basis and were denominated in Hong Kong dollars.
+As at 31 March 2022 and 2021, the Group's bank balances, bank borrowings and lease liabilities were carried on floating rate basis and were denominated in Hong Kong dollars.

-As at 31 March 2021, it was estimated that if there was a decrease of 1% (2020: 1%) in interest rate, with all other variables remaining constant, the Group's consolidated equity and profit after tax would have increased by approximately HK\$2,339,000 (2020: equity increased and loss after tax decreased by HK\$1,610,000).
-The same percentage increase in interest rate would have the same magnitude on the Group's profit/loss for the year and equity but of opposite effect.
+As at 31 March 2022, it was estimated that if there was a decrease of 1% (2021: 1%) in interest rate, with all other variables remaining constant, the Group's consolidated equity would have increased and loss after tax would have decreased by approximately HK\$1,999,000 (2021: equity and profit after tax would have increased by HK\$2,339,000).
+The same percentage increase in interest rate would have the same magnitude on the Group's loss/profit for the year and equity but of opposite effect.
 The assumed changes in interest rate represent management's assessment of a reasonably possible change in interest rates over the period until the next annual reporting date.